Anime: Lupin III (Green Jacket)

 , Discotek Media

-released the series on DVD in North America in June 2012.
+released the series on DVD in North America in June 2012, and will be reissuing the show for another DVD release (though this second release will not contain the special features the previous one had).
 It is also available for streaming on Hulu (if you're in the United States).

 Voice actors for the main characters were Yasuo Yamada